supaflyENJOY/DynamicsDocs/docs/Scheduling/SingleEncounters.md

 Click Next on the Encounter setup flow to add encounter services.

 ### Encounter Services
-Click "Add new Encounter Service" on the Encounter Services subgrid.
+Click 'New Encounter Service' on the Encounter Services subgrid.
 The encounter services you add do not need to have the same timing as the parent Encounter.
 However, the Encounter timing needs to include the timing of any encounter services under it.

 For example, if a Behavior Techician has a direct care session from 9:00-12:00, and the BCBA supervises from 10:00-11:00, there would be 2 encounter services with their respective timings, under one Encounter with timing 9:00-12:00.